Bunny175/OBJECT_DISTANCE_ESTIMATION/README.md

 The goal of this project is to:

 - Detect a specific object in an image using **YOLOv8**
-- Estimate the **distance from the camera to the object** using size scaling and calibration
+- Estimate the **distance from the camera to the object** using features extracted from the image.
 - Support inference on custom images

 ---

 ## 📦 Dataset

-Since the dataset is large (~800MB), it has been uploaded to Google Drive instead of being included directly in the repository.
+Our Dataset is collected on our own using our own camera and pictures of different types of objects and different size objects were taken into consideration.

 📥 **Download Dataset**: [Click here to download](https://drive.google.com/file/d/11cRSx3T0gCUJ1_3SQeKxHfu97XcYwZVw/view?usp=sharing)

-> After downloading, place the `data/` folder inside the root of this project.

 ---